Do you want to throw away hundreds of dollars each year to be hairless? Or instead, would you prefer spending just a few dollars each year on shaving?

 - To Sum It All Up

-It gives a closer shave compared to a five-blade razor.
-If you’re worried about your sensitive skin, don’t fret, I also have sensitive skin with folliculitis whenever I shaved with a 3-blade or 4-blade razor.
+If you’re worried about your sensitive skin, don’t fret, I also have sensitive skin and would get folliculitis whenever I shaved with a 3-blade or 4-blade razor.

 A safety razor is a perfect match for people with sensitive skin.